thaletterb/teensy31_template/README.md

 ##Installation:##
 * Install the Arduino IDE and the Teensyduino Plugin.
-* Copy the "include" and "common" directories from this template to a local location.
+* Copy the "<TT>include</TT" and "common" directories from this template to a local location.
 * Edit the Makefile:
  * Set TOOLPATH in the Makefile to the Teensy directory where the arm-none-eabi binaries live.
  * Set TEENSY3X_BASEPATH to the location of the "include" and "common" directories.